-SMETS and CHTS require that the Critical Commands mandated by them (and so those defined in the GBCS) are the only Critical commands allowed.
+The Technical Specifications require that the Critical Commands mandated by them (and so those defined in the GBCS) are the only Critical commands allowed.
 Devices may implement additional non Critical features only.

 It should be noted that:

-SMETS only requires DLMS COSEM certification on the ESME;
+SMETS only requires DLMS COSEM certification on the ESME and the SAPC;